 Foreclosure Data Tracker - Financial Regulation

-The information in the foreclosure systems is used internally by OCFR to assist in carrying out its supervisory and enforcement powers, conducting outreach activities, and analyzing foreclosure trends; and certain information is available to county and municipal governments to aid in property nuisance abatement (i.e. code enforcement or law enforcement) and other responsibilities under the purview of local jurisdictions.
-Pursuant to Maryland law, the foreclosure systems are not available for public use (except with regard to certain property specific information under certain criteria) and the records contained therein are only accessible to authorized parties.
+Pursuant to Maryland law, some of the notices and registrations are also available to state, county, and municipal government officials to aid in property nuisance abatement (e.g. code enforcement and law enforcement) or other responsibilities under the purview of state or local jurisdictions.
+The FRS is not available for public use - except with respect to limited property-specific information under certain criteria - and the records contained therein are only accessible to authorized parties.

 Notice of Intent to Foreclose (NOI)

-A Notice of Intent to Foreclose, or NOI, is a written notice that a lender or loan servicer is required to mail to a borrower when the lender or servicer intends to start the foreclosure process.
-NOI’s are sent after the borrower missed one or more mortgage payments or commits another contractual default.
-The NOI notifies the borrower that they are in default and, unless they act to resolve the default, a foreclosure action could be filed in court in as little as 45 days.
-Maryland law requires the lender or servicer to electronically submit a copy of the NOI data to OCFR within 5 business days of mailing to the borrower.
-[See Real Property §7-105.1(c) and COMAR 09.03.12.02.]
+A Notice of Intent to Foreclose (NOI) is a written notice that a mortgage servicer is required to mail to a homeowner before the servicer starts the foreclosure process.
+NOIs are sent after the homeowner has missed one or more mortgage payments or is otherwise in contractual default of the mortgage loan.
+In some situations, NOIs may also be issued by a secured party for a non-mortgage default, such as past due homeowner’s association or condominium fees, mechanic’s liens, or unpaid water and sewer bills.
+An NOI notifies the homeowner that they are in default and, unless they act to resolve the default, that a foreclosure action could be filed in court in as little as 45 days.
+NOIs contain important information about the loan or debt and, if applicable, a loss mitigation application.

 Notice of Foreclosure (NOF)